 While insurance premiums and taxes are two categories that are exempted from most credit card issuers, thankfully, there are still a handful of credit cards and payment methods to do so.

-For instance, you can use the American Express True Cashback card to pay your insurance premiums and earn 1.5% unlimited cashback.
+For instance, you can use the Maybank Platinum Visa Card to pay your monthly insurance premiums and earn up to 3.33% cashback.

-Similarly, payment platforms such as CardUp and Citi PayAll allow you to pay your income tax with your credit card to earn cashback, miles, and rewards, but a a fee.
+Similarly, payment platforms such as CardUp, ipaymy, and Citi PayAll allow you to pay your income tax with your credit card to earn cashback, miles, and rewards, but at a fee.

 If you still find it difficult to reach the minimum credit card spending requirement, another way to put your credit card to good use is to pay for subscriptions that you would use, whether it’s entertainment streaming services, music streaming, gaming subscriptions, food delivery, or OnlyFans (if that's your thing) subscriptions.